Piotr Paweł Morta: Education

 He is an alumnus of the Poznań University of Economics and Business (then: Academy of Economics in Poznań).
 He studied management and marketing there.

 Political career

 In 1989 he created the Solidarity Citizens' Committee in Wieruszów.
 He was a member of City Council Board of Managers in years 1990-1994.
 He was also councillor of Gmina Wieruszów at the same time.
 Councillor of Wieruszów County over the period 1998-2002, 2002-2006, 2006–2010 and 2010-2014.

 Other activities

 In years 1998-2014 he was a chairman of the National Secretariat of Construction and Wood Workers of Independent Self-governing Labour Union "Solidarity".
 He has served as a chairman of the National Secretariat of Construction, Wood Workers and Environmental Protection of Independent Self-governing Labour Union "Solidarity"-80 since 2014.
 As a result of his efforts,"Solidarity"-80 became a member of the European Federation of Building and Woodworkers (EFBWW) on 1 July 2018.
 Moreover, he was vice-chairman of European Works Council Pfleiderer AG from 2007 to 2014.
+Since March 28, 2017, he has been a member of The Council for the Protection of Struggle and Martyrdom Sites at the Wrocław branch of the Institute of National Remembrance.